 My text is done but the notes and/or bibliography are not.
 May I submit it anyway?

 No. Verifying citations is part of the editor’s mandate, so you must finish this work prior to submitting.

 Moreover, manuscripts submitted for editing are part of the final submission to the department, not a draft.
 Any failures to cite sources for materials and ideas not your own will be considered plagiarism.

 What exactly will the editor do?

 The ethics of editing student academic work are different than for professional editing.

 The goal of editing will be to make your content readable, not defensible.
 The editor’s mandate is to make recommendations with regard to format, grammar, spelling, and usage.
 In cases where word choice, grammar, syntax, or the argument are unclear, the editor will write a query/comment rather than correct, rewrite, or restructure the text.

-As they are part of the test of a degree candidate’s academic ability and preparedness, the content, arguments, structure, calculations, and choice of technical terminology within a student’s manuscript are their own responsibility in collaboration with their academic advisor.
+As they are part of the test of a your academic ability and preparedness, the content, arguments, structure, calculations, and choice of technical terminology within your manuscript are your own responsibility in collaboration with your academic advisor.
 Any choices made in these regards will not be questioned or changed by the editor.

-Given variation in students’ language proficiencies, editing will be designed to improve students’ writing in relative proportion, not to bring it up to a standard level.
+Given variation in degree candidates’ language proficiencies, editing will be designed to improve the writing in relative proportion, not to bring it to a standard level.